1. Key Characteristics of Bulldogs

 5. How to Adopt a Bulldog

 Bulldogs end up in rescues and shelters every day.
-Consider looking to them first, and you can start your search with Petful’s adoptable pet finder tool.
+Consider looking to them first.
+You can start your Bulldog adoption search on Petful’s pet finder page.

-If you do decide to buy a Bulldog puppy from a breeder, consider one close by to avoid flying the dog.
+If you decide to buy a Bulldog puppy from a breeder, consider one close by to avoid flying the dog.
 Also, thoroughly check out the breeder to ensure there are no signs that the breeder is operating a puppy mill.